Love Story (musical)

 Love Story is a musical written by Stephen Clark with music by Howard Goodall and lyrics by Stephen Clark and Goodall.
 It is inspired by Erich Segal's best-selling 1970 novel of the same name.
 Love Story transferred to the Duchess Theatre in the West End in December 2010 following a critically acclaimed sell-out season at the Chichester Festival Theatre.

 Plot

 At Jenny's funeral, her family and friends flashback ("What can you say about a girl?") about her life.

 Oliver is a rich young man who meets a spirited young woman, Jenny.
 She is poor and of Italian heritage, but has attended Radcliffe College and plays the piano.
 They fall in love and marry, against his family's wishes.
 Oliver, disinherited, attends law school, while Jenny works to support them.
 However, she contracts a fatal illness, leukemia, and dies.

 Productions

 2010 Chichester Festival Theatre

 Love Story had its world premiere at the Chichester Festival Theatre, where it ran at the Minerva Theatre from 29 May 2010 until 26 June 2010.
-The cast featured Emma Williams as Jenny, Michael Xavier as Oliver Barratt IV and Peter Polycarpou as Phil.
+The cast featured Emma Williams as Jenny, Michael Xavier as Oliver Barrett IV and Peter Polycarpou as Phil.